DylanSpeiser/Java-6502-Emulator/README.md

  - New Font Resource Manager
  - New ROM Resource Manager
  - New System Configuration Loader
- - Extensible CPU model, could model, say a Z-80
+ - Extensible CPU model, currently 6502 and Z-80, with 68000 in works
  - Address Mapper
  - C64 Testing ability.
 Loads the Kernal and BASIC, but not 100% functional